Streaming Services and VPNs: Where’s My Student Discount?

 Although HBONow used to offer a student discount which brought the monthly subscription price of the service down to $9.99 per month (from the standard $14.99/month), the company has stated that it will no longer allow new students to sign up for discounts on the service using their .edu emails.
 HBO hasn’t elaborated on why they ceased offering the program, but if you already have the discount applied to your account, you can keep that price as long as you continue to pay the bill on time and don’t let the subscription lapse.

-Apple music offers a 50% discount to any students who sign up through their school-issued email address, bringing the monthly cost of $9.99 per month down to just $4.99.
+Apple music offers a 50% student discount for anyone who signs up through their school-issued email address, bringing the monthly cost of $9.99 per month down to just $4.99.

 And although this is by no means an expensive option, considering that the new Spotify/Hulu combo deal is the same price and offers the benefit of getting a whole library of TV/movies to watch each month, we’d recommend going that route instead.
 Plus unlike Apple Music, which is locked to the Apple ecosystem of devices, Spotify and Hulu stream to just about any device you can think of.